After the Great Recession, U.S. home prices soared. Then they rose some more.

 Now that appreciation is slowing, American homeowners and would-be buyers face a crucial question: Can property prices fall again?
 Or will they merely return to the measured pattern of appreciation that was common for decades before the housing boom of 2005 and 2006?

 The consensus among housing economists is that home prices will rise in 2020, but at a subdued pace.
-While residential real estate values jumped at a double-digit rate early in the recovery, gains now are in the single-digit range.
+While residential real estate values jumped at a double-digit rate early in the recovery, gains are now in the single-digit range.

 “Our baseline forecast is for things to settle into a much more slow and steady pace,” Tucker says.
 “We had really rapid home-value appreciation for a few years, and we’re definitely seeing it slow down.
 But we don’t see prices falling at the national level.”